By Dave Smith

-Why Food Is More Important Than Exercise
+Why is Your Food SO Much More Important Than Your Exercise?

 Right now I’m working with a group of people who are going to lose 10lbs in 4 weeks.
 Ask them what this program focuses on and I don’t think you’ll get any hesitation: It’s all about cleaning out poor food choices (often choices that we make unconsciously), and replacing them with the most nutritious foods we can find.